-<html><head></head><body>
+''' <html><head></head><body>

-Messages sent to this account are processed automatically by the Oracle Workflow Notification Mailer.
-The message you sent did not appear to be in response to a notification.
-If you are responding to a notification, please use the auto-generated reply created when responding to the original message.
+font-size:10pt;font-weight:normal;color:#000000"><8>Messages sent to this account are processed automatically by the Oracle Workflow Notification Mailer.
+The message you sent did not appear to be in response to a notification. are responding to a notification, please use the auto-generated reply created when responding to the original message.
 This contains the 'NID' line which is necessary for identification.
 If you are not responding to a notification, please do not send mail to this account.
 Important: Some mail clients, notably early releases of Microsoft Outlook Express, may not copy the 'NID' line properly in your response.
 Please verify that the 'NID' line is included in full and contains the prefix 'NID' and all the details between the square brackets when responding.